 The computed radiography (CR) based portable X-ray devices market held the majority of the market share in 2012 at 39.6%.
 These devices are more user-friendly than digital radiography systems and so entail minimum re-training of radiologists.
 This makes the use of computed radiography systems a cost-effective and time-saving affair.
 Moreover, faster image acquisition rates and the use of cheaper high-density line scan solid-state detection systems or phosphor plates used in these systems are some of the drivers of this market.
 The global computed radiography systems market was valued at USD 1,214.8 million in 2012.
-However, the digital radiography based portable X-ray devices market is expected to grow at the highest CAGR during the forecast period owing to factors such as its high patient throughput rates, fastest image acquisition rates, good image quality, and low radiation risks.
+However, the digital radiography based portable X-ray devices market is expected to grow at the highest CAGR during the forecast period owing to factors such as its high patient throughput rates, the fastest image acquisition rates, good image quality, and low radiation risks.
 The market is expected to grow at a CAGR of 8.8% from 2013 to 2020.
 CT scan devices, on the other hand, are dominated by medium slice scanners.
 The global medium slice scanners market was valued at USD 985.3 million in 2012.
 High usage rates of these devices due to their relative cost-effectiveness (in comparison to high slice scanners) and better performance (in comparison to low slice scanners) are some of the factors accounting for its large market share.